-Optimizing 3D bioprinted heart patches
+Optimizing 3D bioprinted heart tissue

-“This could be a game changer,” says Chris Roche, a cardiothoracic surgical trainee and PhD candidate at the University of Technology Sydney (UTS) who co-authored the 2020 study with Dr. Gentile, his PhD advisor.
-In collaboration with Dr. Gentile’s lab at UTS and with support from the University of Sydney, the Catholic Archdiocese of Sydney and Heart Research Australia, Roche’s doctoral thesis seeks to further optimize these vascularized heart patches as well as the transplanting procedure.
-His long-term goal is to one day reach clinical trials on human patients.
+“This could be a game changer,” says Chris Roche, a cardiothoracic surgical trainee and PhD candidate at UTS, who co-authored the 2020 study with Dr. Gentile, his PhD advisor.
+With additional support from the University of Sydney, the Catholic Archdiocese of Sydney and Heart Research Australia, Roche’s doctoral thesis seeks to further optimize these vascularized bioprinted heart patches as well as the transplanting procedure.
+His goal is to one day reach clinical trials on human patients.
 “It would mean on-demand replacement of heart cells after a heart attack with no chance of rejection, less risk of heart failure and, importantly, no waiting list for a heart transplant, ” says Roche optimistically.

 Creating the future of medicine

 Roche CD, Brereton JR, Ashton AW, Jackson C, Gentile C. European Journal of Cardio-Thoracic Surgery.
 2020.
 DOI:10.1093/ejcts/ezaa093.

 Roche CD, Gentile C. Journal of Visualized Experiments.
-2020; 163: e61675.
+2020.
 DOI:10.3791/61675.